Oscar Ahnfelt: Biography

-Jenny Lind, known worldwide as the "Swedish Nightingale", was also a pietist and popularized Sandell's hymns in America and wherever she sang.
+Jenny Lind, known worldwide as the "Swedish Nightingale", was also a pietist and popularized Sandell's hymns in the United States and wherever she sang.
 She additionally helped finance Ahnfelt's Andeliga Sånger (Sacred Songs), first published in 1850.

-Ahnfelt died October 22, 1882 in Karlshamn, Blekinge.
+Ahnfelt died October 22, 1882, in Karlshamn, Blekinge.
 He is buried in Hvilans Kyrkogård (Hvilans Cemetery) in Karlshamn.

 Selected hymns

 The following hymns have melodies composed by Oscar Ahnfelt.